dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ---

 ### 🚀 Motivation
-Real time inference speed is crucial for many applications in production.
-Some could mean life or death. 💀
+Having real time inference is crucial for many computer vision models.
+In some applications, a second delay in inference could mean life or death.

-Imagine you're behind the wheels of a self-driving car and the car takes one second to detect an oncoming truck.
+Imagine you're behind the wheels of a self-driving car and the car takes one full second to detect an oncoming truck.
 Just one second too late, and you could end up in the clouds 👼👼👼

 Or if you're lucky, on the ground.

 {{< figure src="banana_peel_robot.gif" width="480" align="center" >}}